Prep softball: Hempstead tabs former Senior coach Loeffelholz to lead program

 He’ll need to get accustomed to a new dugout, though.

-Former Dubuque Senior coach and longtime Hempstead teacher Jason Loffelholz has been hired as the Mustangs new softball coach, pending board approval.
+Former Dubuque Senior coach and longtime Hempstead teacher Jason Loeffelholz has been hired as the Mustangs new softball coach, pending board approval.

 Loeffelholz, a two-time Telegraph Herald Coach of the Year who led Senior to the 2013 state softball tournament, comes to Hempstead with a 239-191 career record over 10 seasons with the crosstown Rams.